pwr4exp: Power Analysis for Experimental Designs

 #> 1 2 3 4

-Interactions among categorical variables
+Interactions among factors

 , fB

-, are required in the following order:
+required for all 12 level combinations in the following order:

 mkdesign(~ fA * fB * fC, df1)$fixeff$means